 Set in a prime location along one of Barbados' beautiful, picturesque beach, The Sandpiper is nestled between lush tropical gardens.
 With only 47 suites and rooms to choose from, staying at The Sandpiper is exclusive.
 Rooms are spacious with a pop of colour and furnished with rattan.

 The unique Treetop Suites provide sweeping Atlantic Ocean views and a private plunge pool for the ultimate honeymoon experience.
 Dining is also a lovely experience with an outdoor patio for fine al-fresco dining, so you can enjoy your dinner with the stars glistening above.
 Honeymooners also receive flowers and fruit upon arrival if they are staying for at least 7 nights for that special added touch - to kick start your holiday in the best way possible.

 Barbados is undoubtedly one of the best places in the Caribbean to venture to with your loved one.
-From intimate, private beaches to must-see historical sights, Barbados is the place to come for a luxury, memorable honeymoon.
+From intimate, private beaches to must-see historical sights, go on a Barbados honeymoon and experience moments that will last a lifetime.

 Start your holiday off by exploring some of what the North side of the island has to offer.
 We recommend beginning your trip by visiting the Arlington House Museum, this will give you an insight into the history of Barbados and prepare you for the rest of your trip.
 It is also worth visiting the St Nicholas Abbey plantation house, situated in the parish of St Peter, this is one of the oldest sugar plantations in Barbados.